-Actually, the famous sleuth is known for charging huge amounts of money to his clients.
-For instance, in “The Adventure of the Beryl Coronet” Sherlock received a handsome pay from a rich banker for his stolen gems.
-In “A Scandal in Bohemia” he charges a hefty amount of fee to the king.
+Sherlock Holmes is known for charging vast amounts of money to his clients.
+For instance, in “The Adventure of the Beryl Coronet,” he received a handsome pay from a wealthy banker for his stolen gems.
+In “A Scandal in Bohemia,” he charges a hefty amount of fee to the king.

-However, in cases where his clients are poor, Sherlock only request for the amount that he might sustain during the investigation, like the one in “The Adventure of the Red Headed League” or “A case of Identity.”
+However, in cases where his clients are poor, Sherlock only requests for the amount that he might sustain during the investigation, like the one in “The Adventure of the Red-Headed League” or “A case of Identity.”

 5. Holmesian Abductive Reasoning

 We all love Sherlock Holmes for his logic and intellectual prowess.
 The logical reasoning applied by him is called abductive reasoning and not the deductive reasoning, contrary to popular beliefs.
-The deductive reasoning is based on available evidences and data, which is almost always true, however, in abductive reasoning, the conclusion is derived from observation.
+The deductive reasoning is based on available pieces of evidence and data, which is almost always true, however, in abductive reasoning, the conclusion is derived from observation.